OWASP/www-chapter-harrisburg/tab_nextmeetup.md

 #
 ## Our Next Meetup will be ....

-Thursday September 17th 2020 at 7pm.
-We will be doing a CtF walkthrough
+Thursday, January 21, 2021.
+We will be discussing the SANs Holiday Hack Challenge and our plans for the new year.